CoralBleaching/Lincpp/README.md

 ## Introduction
+This library implements functionality and a numerical interface for linear algebra objects and constructs, with aim to make numerical computations in C++ as straightforward to work with as in popular environments such as MATLAB and Numpy.

+The main goal is ease of use, readability and numerical efficiency.
+Since these are somewhat contradictory goals, a compromise has been made.
+In order to preserve a straightforward mathematical syntax, the "return by value/copy" approach has been used.
+This way, a complex mathematical expression can be written on the right hand side of an attribution by exploiting operator overloads for algebraic classes.

+The idea is to allow for rapid prototyping of numerical computations à la Python and, if and when necessary, the developer can easily locate and rewrite the mission-critical bottlenecks by hand without giving up on the very useful numeric data structures.

+## Examples

-The `linear_algebra.hpp` header implements functionality and a numerical interface for linear algebra objects and constructs.
-Here is a short list of some of the things you can do with the functionality defined in this header:
+Below is a short list of examples of what you can do with the functionality defined here:

 - Easily declare and _print_ matrix and vector objects.